 I took a long nap in the sun on a flat rock, spent some time by a crystal clear waterfall, pleaded with the workers at the lodge to let me stay another night, then said goodbye to the highlands.
 After the 10 km round trip to the peak, plus another 12 km decent I was feeling completely exhausted.

 There is another ranger station near the bottom of the trail that looks as if it has never been used.
 It seems like it has been built within the last few years, but there were few signs that anyone has actually used it.
-I climbed up to the second story balcony and let myself in the window.
-I had the place to myself for the night.
+I climbed up to the second story balcony and let myself in

 The next morning I got up early again to walk the remaining 8 km out of the park and catch the 7:am bus.
 I had a hotel watch some of my gear while I was on the mountain, and here I learned that the information about the 7:am bus was completely ficticious, as expected.
 The next bus wouldn´t be until 4:pm.
 While I was repacking my gear into my backpack, the hotel cook brought out a gigantic plate of fruit and coffee for me.
 After I ate it I tried to pay her, but she wouldn´t take my money (have I mentioned yet that the Costa Ricans are very friendly).